popofly/JiraAce/README.md

 # JiraAce
- a chrome extension for jira operation
+ a chrome extension for jira operation for Scrum Master @ RingCentral